On the Geometric Ergodicity of Hamiltonian Monte Carlo: Results for an position-dependent integration time

 At iteration $i$ (with $x_0 = x_{i-1}$), the \emph{dynamic} HMC implementation we consider consists of re-sampling $p_0 \sim N(0,1)$, and then setting $x_i = \text{Pr}_x \circ \varphi_{\tau}(x_0,p_0)$, where $\tau \sim U[0,\zeta_{x_0,p_0}]$.
 In words, we flow along the Hamiltonian for $\tau$ units of time, where $\tau$ is a uniform random variable with maximum value $\zeta_{x_0,p_0}$ (note that $\varphi_{\zeta_{x_0,p_0}}(x_0,p_0) = (x_0,p_0)$).

 Firstly, note that $\pi$-irreducibility is more straightforward to see here.
 To reach any set $A \in \B$ with $\pi(A) > 0$, we first consider the single contour $C_{x_0,p_0}$, and specifically the component of this contour that is connected to $(x_0,p_0)$.
 Let $C_{x_0}$ be the projection of this component onto $\X$.
 Then any nonempty set $A' \subset C_{x_0}$ has positive probability of occuring, as the next point is chosen from a density with support all of $C_{x_0}$.
 As the contours are composed of single components, and cover the entire space, then for any $A$, the probability of choosing a contour for which this argument can be applied is greater than zero.
-Figure \ref{fig:hmcperiod} offers more intuition.
+We provide a figure in the supplementary material to offer more intuition \citep{supplement}.

 We introduce some additional notation in this section.
 We define the \emph{microcanonical} expectation of a real-valued function $f(x_t,p_t)$, where $(x_t,p_t) = \varphi_t(x_0,p_0)$, i.e. the solution to (\ref{eqn:hamilton}) for $t$ units of time initialised at $(x_0,p_0)$, as